Azure/azure-sdk-tools/tools/CONTRIBUTING.md

 ## README

-Please add README file for every tool to illustrate:
+Please add README.md file for every tool to illustrate:
 * The purpose of the tool.
 * Prerequsites before use
 * How to use, test and maintain the tool.